 For more, we’re joined by two prominent and outspoken immigration activists who are fighting against their own deportations.
-Joining us in our New York studio, though she’s usually based in Seattle, Washington, is Maru Mora-Villalpando, an activist with La Resistencia–“The Resistance”–and the group Mijente.
-ICE moved to deport her last year even as her Green Card application is still pending, specifically noting her “extensive involvement in anti-ICE protests and Latino advocacy programs” and that she had “become a public figure.”
-She is now part of a free speech lawsuit that aims to protect immigrants like herself.
+Joining us in our New York studio, though she’s usually based in Seattle, Washington, is Maru Mora-Villalpando, an activist with La Resistencia, “The Resistance,” and the group Mijente.
+ICE moved to deport her last year even as her green card application is still pending, specifically noting her, quote, “extensive involvement in anti-ICE protests and Latino advocacy programs” and that she had, quote, “become a public figure.”
+She’s now part of a free speech lawsuit that aims to protect immigrants like herself.

 Also with us, Ravi Ragbir is back, executive director of the New Sanctuary Coalition here in New York.
 Last month, a federal appeals court ruled in favor of Ragbir in his own free speech case, saying the First Amendment bars ICE from targeting activists for deportation based on their political speech.

 MARU MORA-VILLALPANDO: Well, it’s another white supremacist take on immigration.
 We are not surprised of this.
 But let’s remember that actually bills in Congress in the past, since 2007, have included a tier system, a merit system.
-So it’s not brand-new, but what they’re doing is going even harder on our communities.
-So I think it is just another step towards this war on immigrants.
+So, it’s not brand new, but what they’re doing is going even harder on our communities.
+So I think it’s just another step towards this war on immigrants.

-Although there might be some congressional people saying that they are against these basics of a plan, we have seen that even Democrats have recently approved a bigger budget for ICE.
-ICE keeps asking for more money and they keep giving them money.
-I think that it’s important to realize that what they are presenting has been there before.
-The problem that I see is that it could actually somehow become true, since so much money has been given already to ICE and we have seen that those hard lines that they are setting up could be somehow implemented regardless of what Congress do.
+Although there might be some congressional people saying that they’re against these basics of a plan, we have seen that even Democrats have recently approved a bigger budget for ICE.
+ICE keeps asking for more money, and they keep giving them money.
+I think that it’s important to realize that what they’re presenting has been there before.
+The problem that I see is that it could actually somehow become true, since so much money has been given already to ICE.
+And we have seen that those hard lines that they are setting up could be somehow implemented regardless of what Congress do.

 AMY GOODMAN: And Ravi Ragbir?

-RAVI RAGBIR: So he talks about merit-based.
-It’s his hypocrisy, because he himself is not merit to be in the office he is in right now.
-But if you look at the larger scope of it, it is part of his plan, when we talk about stopping migration from specific countries.
-Countries that don’t have the resources because they have been raped by Americans taking away their resources, so that they don’t have the education process to have this higher skill level of people who can migrate and who want to migrate.
-So it is deliberate.
+RAVI RAGBIR: So, he talks about merit-based.
+It’s his hypocrisy, because he himself has not merit to be in the office he’s in right now.
+But if you look at the larger scope of it, it is part of his plan, when we talk about stopping migration from specific countries, countries that don’t have the resources because they have been raped by Americans taking away their resources, so that they don’t have the education process to have this higher skill level of people who can migrate and who want to migrate.
+So, it is deliberate.

 It is also the fact that he didn’t look at the 11 million is that he will now be able to focus on them to remove them.
-I mention that ICE–talk about ethnic cleansing that this administration is focused on.
-So it is a deliberate aspect of that plan.
+You know, I’ve been talking—I mentioned that ICE talk about ethnic cleansing that this administration is focused on.
+So, it is a deliberate aspect of that plan.
 Also remember that his daughter and his son-in-law has been selling visas to people from other parts of the world, right?
 So if you look on a merit base and you look at this, it’s all about the Benjamins, baby, as Representative Omar said.
 It’s all about the Benjamins.

 AMY GOODMAN: And when you say selling visas, you mean people paying hundreds of thousands of dollars to get a visa.
-They put money into a development project, for example, and then they are given a Green Card?
+They put money into a development project, for example, and then they’re given a green card?

 RAVI RAGBIR: Correct.
-So if you look at the investment visa–the EB-1 visa, I believe it’s called–that’s a million-dollar industry, if you look at what it is and how it is implemented.
-And then if you look at merit-based on high skilled workers, they can add a lot more to that.
-So I am seeing this as a deliberate, even though [inaudible] as an immigration aspect, it is also deliberate about the money that they can make through this process.
+So, if you look at the investment visa, the EB-1 visa, I believe it’s called, they have been—that’s a million-dollar industry, if you look at what it is and how it is implemented.
+And then, if you look at the merit-based on high-skilled workers, they can add a lot more to that.
+So, I am seeing this as a deliberate—even though they’re looking at this as an immigration aspect, it is also deliberate about the money that they can make through this process.

 AMY GOODMAN: Ravi, talk about your own case.
 You’ve been fighting deportation for years.
-Democracy Now! was there when you were taken into custody, when you were held.
+And, you know, we were—Democracy Now! was there when you were taken into custody, when you were held.
 You were released.
-But you have just won a free speech case.
+But you’ve just won a free speech case.
 Explain what happened.

-RAVI RAGBIR: So the court has recognized that there was retaliation against me, and that they took me into custody and were implementing my deportation because of the things that I’ve said and the things I have highlighted.
-I just mentioned that this is about the money, that not only the president’s family is going to make all of this.
+RAVI RAGBIR: So, the court has recognized that there was retaliation against me, and that they took me into custody and were implementing my deportation because of the things I’ve said and the things I’ve highlighted.
+You know, I just mentioned that this is about the money, that not only the president’s family is going to make all of this.
 I speak openly about how harshly this agency is.
-They even quoted some of the directors saying that Ravi has talked about being–that the ICE is like Nazis, and that we’re moving towards a dark period of history where history is repeating itself.
-They don’t like that because they know that it is true.
+They even quoted some of the directors saying that Ravi has talked about being—that the ICE is like Nazis, and we are moving towards a dark period of history where history is repeating itself.
+They don’t like that, because they know that it is true.
 But they also want to avoid the publicity.

-So the case actually recognized that the retaliation was evident, but it wasn’t just about the free speech.
-It is about the fact that the jurisdiction stripping of Congress 1252G, which takes away the jurisdiction of the courts to adjudicate cases like this.
-They have said that the free speech trumps that 1252G.
-So on that alone, it is a huge victory.
-And now many people are wondering, what does it mean now?
+So, the case actually recognized that the retaliation was evident, but it wasn’t just about the free speech.
+It is about the fact that the jurisdiction stripping of Congress, 1252g, which takes away the jurisdiction of the courts to adjudicate cases like this—they have said that the free speech trumps that 1252g.
+So, on that alone, it’s a huge victory.
+And now many people are wondering: What does it mean now?

-AMY GOODMAN: Maru, ICE moved to deport you last year, even as your Green Card application still pending, specifically noting “extensive involvement in anti-ICE protests and Latino advocacy programs” and that you “became a public figure.”
-You too are now part of a free speech lawsuit.
+AMY GOODMAN: And, Maru, ICE moved to deport you last year, even as your green card application’s still pending, specifically noting, quote, “extensive involvement in anti-ICE protests and Latino advocacy programs” and that you, quote, “became a public figure.”
+You, too, are now part of a free speech lawsuit.

-MARU MORA-VILLALPANDO: Yes, we filed a lawsuit on behalf of La Resistencia and the Coalition of Anti-Racist Whites that is based in Washington state.
+MARU MORA-VILLALPANDO: Yes, we filed a lawsuit on behalf of La Resistencia and the Coalition of Anti-Racist Whites, that is based in Washington state.
 They’re a group that support our work.
-In our lawsuit where we argue is the chilling effect that these retaliation has in our groups.
-Not only that we have to invest now the little capacity and resources that we have to fight the detention of people in Washington state and their deportation; now some of those resources have to be used to keep me in the country.
+In our lawsuit, what we argue is the chilling effect that this retaliation has in our groups.
+Not only that we have to invest now the little capacity and resources that we have to fight the detention of people in Washington state and their deportation, now some of those resources have to be used to keep me in the country.

-But also when this retaliation comes against our freedom of speech, it does create a chilling effect on those that are part of our groups or want to be part of our groups.
-And so we have seen people in our groups that have to step back because they are afraid they’re going to be next.
-So that’s basically what we’re arguing, is that the government needs to stop this retaliation against political dissidents because it does trump everything else that people want to be involved.
-It does create this level of fear that is actually working in some instances, where people that wanted to be public or wanted to support our work somehow, now they feel that they shouldn’t, because they could be next.
+But also, when this retaliation comes against our freedom of speech, it does create a chilling effect on those that are part of our groups or want to be part of our groups.
+And so we have seen people in our groups that have to step back, because they’re afraid they’re going to be next.
+So that’s basically what we’re arguing, is that the government needs to stop this retaliation against political dissidents, because it does trump everything else that people want to be involved.
+It does create this level of fear, that is actually working in some instances, where people that wanted to be public or wanted to support our work somehow, now they feel that they shouldn’t, because they could be next.